XinJingHao/xinjinghao.github.io/_includes/about/en.md

 -----------

 I'm currently studying in the Department of Automation at Shanghai Jiao Tong University, with research areas in end-to-end local path planning (deep reinforcement learning) and real-time global path planning (optimization algorithms).

 I love motocycle and adventure.
 I've solo motorcycle toured 8000 Km+.
 The most unforgettable cycling trip was from Chongqing back to Shanghai starting on 2022/08/20, right after the pandemic ended.
 It was my first motorcycle tour, and I felt like a little bird~

+I like collecting rocks.
+Every time I reach a new place, I pick up a rock from there.
+I hope to gather rocks from all around the world, place them in my display cabinet, and label them with tags and photos.

 > "I love the desert, the desert enveloped by the setting sun"
 > "I love the wind, the evening breeze carrying freedom"